Top 10 Home Inspection Issues in Ottawa and the Best Ways to Prevent Them

 If you find out that they didn’t have their annual inspection done in time, contact one of our Ottawa inspectors today!

-The most common problems found during a home inspection are roofing and siding.
+Some of the most common home inspection issues in Ottawa are related to roofing and siding.
 Many people think that the inspector only checks for leaks, but they should also check the structural integrity of the roof, which includes checking for any cracks or other damage.

 When you’re hiring a professional inspector to inspect your home, they’ll often come out with a list of items that need to be fixed.
 Try to avoid these issues by taking care of them yourself before you hire an inspector.